On the combination of graph data for assessing thin-file borrowers' creditworthiness: Results and Discussion

 \subsection{Feature Importance Analysis}

-To determine the importance of each feature, we utilize SHAP: SHapley Additive exPlanations \citep{lundberg2017}, an approach based on game theory that calculates each attribute's importance by comparing the model's prediction with and without the attribute.
-The global feature importance is examined for the four scenarios, Application and Behavioral Scoring for individuals and businesses.
-All analyzes are conducted with the feature set \textbf{A+B+C+D+E}, which incorporates all the features and is the one that achieves the most significant results.
+To determine the importance of each feature, we utilize SHAP: SHapley Additive exPlanations \citep{lundberg2017}, an approach based on game theory that calculates each attribute's importance by comparing the model predictions with and without the attribute.
+The global feature importance is examined with regard to the four scenarios described earlier, that is, the prediction of Application or Behavioral Scoring for individuals or for businesses.
+All analyses are conducted with the feature set \textbf{A+B+C+D+E}, which incorporates all the features and is the one that reports the best results.